pbrisson85/runReportsOnPrem/README.md

 ### Therefore I would like to instead of taking the inventory data from the inventory location file.
 Get the committed/tagged from the sales order lines table. and have multiple lines per lot/location if necessary.

 ### This app has a tests directory but these should really be in a seperate app that is just for running tests.

+### TO DO

+- Add non FG sales so report can be tied into seasoft

+### Acronyms:

+- FFPD: By Fresh/Frozen, Processed/Dry
+- FFPDS: By Fresh/Frozen, Processed/Dry, Size